 - In-situ studies using variable temperature STM-AFM and HR-XPS of epitaxial growth of binary and complex oxides grown by molecular beam epitaxy (MBE) and pulsed laser deposition (PLD)

-PhD Projects Available in Melbourne from 2017 include:
+PhD Projects Available in Melbourne from late 2017 include:

 "Electronic structure of transparent conducting oxides" using photoemission spectroscopy at RMIT and at the Australian synchrotron, on samples grown both at RMIT and at collborating laboratories from around the world.